-As our community moves toward a post-pandemic world, many are still working to overcome the devastating economic impacts of COVID-19.
+As our region’s economy rebounded from the lockdown of 2020, many people are still working to overcome the devastating economic impacts of COVID-19.
 In an effort to help individuals and small businesses fully recover, Austin Community Foundation, in partnership with the Michael & Susan Dell Foundation, recently made two impact investments in local and national Community Development Financial Institutions (CDFIs).
 These institutions play an integral role in expanding access to capital for historically undercapitalized populations.

 The investments are among the Foundation’s impact investment program, known as FundATX, which consists of a $3 million portfolio of assets intended to create a positive social outcome along with a financial return.
 FundATX investments are focused on improving economic security and access to affordable housing in Central Texas.